hellflame/webpack-tornado/README.md

   - Works with one command out of the box:
     - Selenium and chromedriver dependencies automatically handled.
     - Automatically spawns the Selenium server.
+- `python run.py`: Tornado Back end of the project.

 ### Fork It And Make Your Own